All you need to know about Coldplay's Dublin gigs

 How much does it cost to stay in Dublin on those dates?

-On August 30th there are similar prices for hotels in Dublin City Centre ranging from €150 up to €225.
+On August 30th there are similar prices for hotels in Dublin city centre, ranging from €150 to €225.